The RC autogyro.

 *Although torque roll might be a contributing factor, my good friend John of rchelicopterfun.com explained that a likely cause is lift dissymmetry, whereby the advancing rotor blades (on the right hand side of the rotor disc) generate more lift than the retreating blades, until they get up to speed, thus rolling the Auto-G to the left.
 This makes perfect sense to me.

 Flying an rc autogyro is certainly a completely different experience.
 I've flown planes and CP helicopters, and my Auto-G is not like any of them - the maiden flight was certainly interesting!

-With my Auto-G, I found that I had to be hard with the controls - you need to show it who's boss, yet at the same time respect it's way of flying.
-It's desire to climb (there's a lot of lift being generated, for not much weight!) resulted in me having to apply down elevator trim almost to the limit - this was rectified back on the ground, by adjusting the elevator linkage accordingly.
+With my Auto-G, I found that I had to be hard with the controls - you need to show it who's boss, yet at the same time respect its flight characteristics.
+It's desire to climb (there's a lot of lift being generated, for not much weight) resulted in me having to apply down elevator trim almost to the limit - this was rectified back on the ground, by adjusting the elevator linkage accordingly.
 Once that was sorted, the Auto-G became a joy to fly; loops and stall turns are easily performed, and slow speed handling is as good as it gets.

 Landing is a breeze - with practice you can cut the power and let it float down to a spot landing, just carefully balancing elevator and roll to keep the approach path constant.

 An alternative to a take off is to hand launch an autogyro, but I have my reservations about doing this.
 If there is no wind blowing to get the rotor blades spinning, you'll need to run with it to get them turning - much like running with a kite on a windless day!